Ben-s-v-Lopez/ben-lopez-portfolio/content/pages/blog/top-ten-lessons-we-learned.md

 ---
-title: >-
-  Presenting the SFCMS at the Financial Conduct Authorities' Data Innovation for Future of Regulation (DIFoR) Conference
+title: Presenting the SFCMS at the Financial Conduct Authorities' DIFoR Conference
 slug: top-ten-lessons-we-learned
 date: '2024-07-05'
 excerpt: >-